-Crowdfunding is a method of raising finance that enables a large number of people or organisations to invest in your business or project.
+Crowdfunding is a method of raising finance that enables a large number of people or organisations to invest in your business, organisation or project.
 Investments range from tiny amounts up to millions of pounds.

-In this guide, we’ll take a look at the main types of crowdfunding for your business.
+In this guide, we’ll take a look at the main types of crowdfunding for your business or organisation.
 We’ll also outline some key considerations you’ll need to think about before you use crowdfunding to raise finance.

 Types of crowdfunding

 There are three main types of crowdfunding that your business could use.
 Let’s look at each of them in turn.

 Donation-based crowdfunding is a way to raise finance for your business or project by asking a large number of people to donate a small amount of money individually.